pikvm/pikvm/docs/faq.md

 ??? question "Can I use PiKVM with non-Raspberry Pi boards (Orange, Nano, etc)?"
     Yes, but you will have to prepare the operating system yourself.
 For the PiKVM software, you will need to replace some config files (such as UDEV rules).
 If you are a developer or an experienced system administrator, you will not have any problems with this.
 In addition, we are open to patches.
 If you need help with this, please contact us via [Discord](https://discord.gg/bpmXfz5).
+    There has been some amazing strides in getting this converted to other SBC's including x86, visit Discord and join #unofficial_ports channel for details.

 ??? question "Is PiKVM OS its own custom distro?"